Navigating the Future of HR: From Support to Enterprise People Strategist

 The Pressures Redefining HR

-• Technology and Automation: McKinsey estimates 40% of HR tasks could already be automated, yet only 11% of HR leaders feel confident using digital tools.
+McKinsey estimates that 40% of HR tasks could already be automated.
+Yet, only 11% of HR leaders feel confident using digital tools.
+This gap highlights the urgent need for HR to embrace technology.

-• Talent Scarcity: 77% of CEOs cite skills and talent shortages as their biggest business threat (PwC, 2024).
+77% of CEOs cite skills and talent shortages as their biggest business threat (PwC, 2024).
+This scarcity demands that HR redefines its role to attract and retain top talent.

-• Engagement Crisis: Gallup reports just 23% of employees globally are engaged.
+Gallup reports that just 23% of employees globally are engaged.
+This crisis calls for HR to create strategies that foster engagement and connection.

-• Leadership Gaps: Deloitte found that 70%+ of organizations believe their leaders are unequipped for hybrid, AI-enabled workplaces.
+Deloitte found that over 70% of organizations believe their leaders are unequipped for hybrid, AI-enabled workplaces.
+HR must step in to develop leaders who can navigate these challenges.

 What Is an Enterprise People Strategist?